dbolya/tomesd/README.md

 Even with more than half of the tokens merged (60%!), ToMe for SD still produces images close to the originals, while being _**2x** faster_ and using _**~5.7x** less memory_.
 Moreover, ToMe is not another efficient reimplementation of transformer modules.
 Instead, it actually _reduces_ the total work necessary to generate an image, so it can function _in conjunction_ with efficient implementations (see [Usage](#tome--xformers--flash-attn--torch-20)).

 ## News
+ - **[2023.06.19]** I'll be giving a talk at the CVPR 2023 Efficient Deep Learning for Computer Vision workshop.
+Come on down if you're attending CVPR!
  - **[2023.04.02]** ToMe for SD is now available via pip as [tomesd](https://pypi.org/project/tomesd/).
 Thanks @mkshing!
  - **[2023.03.31]** ToMe for SD now supports [Diffusers](https://github.com/huggingface/diffusers).
 Thanks @JunnYu and @ExponentialML!
  - **[2023.03.30]** Initial release.